ItsLivex/Minecraft-Servers/README.md

 A collection of Minecraft server JAR download links in one place.

-This repository contains a responsive webpage that allows users to quickly find and download Minecraft server software without searching through multiple websites.
+This repository contains a webpage that allows users to quickly find and download Minecraft server software without searching through multiple websites.

 ## Features

-- Responsive design
-- Fast and lightweight
-- Clean interface
 - Multiple server software
 - Official download sources
 - Easy navigation